goauthentik/authentik/website/integrations/services/chronograf/index.md

 GENERIC_API_KEY=email
 ```

-After restarting your Chronograf instance, a "Login with authentik" button should be visible on the login page.
+After restarting your Chronograf instance, the login page should display a "Login with authentik" button.